dookbook/dookbook-doc-webfrontend/en/focus_within__focus_pseudo_class.md

 TOPICS: :focus-within
         :focus
-AUTHORS: mdn; mdn@mozilla-community.org; github:mdn

 # CSS Pseudo-Class: `:focus-within`、`:focus`

 The **`:focus-within`** CSS pseudo-class represents an element that has received focus or contains an element that has received focus.
-In other words, it represents an element that is itself matched by the :focus pseudo-class or has a descendant that is matched by `:focus`.
+In other words, it represents an element that is itself matched by the `:focus` pseudo-class or has a descendant that is matched by `:focus`.
 (This includes descendants in shadow trees.)

 This selector is useful, to take a common example, for highlighting an entire